DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-2.md

   component: feature-1
   component_css: feature
   img_alignment: Right
-  headline: Modern Medical Websites Built To Convert
-  text: A premium website deserves premium website services.
-With Website Management,
-    we provide you with simple tools to easily make changes and updates to your website in real-time.
-  img: "/uploads/website-management-label.svg"
-  class: ''
-  btn: []
-  wistia-link: []
-  alt: ''
-- template: feature
-  component: feature-1
-  component_css: feature
-  img_alignment: Right
   class: ''
   headline: Amplify Your Practice with Proven SEO
   text: With our proven experience executing medical SEO strategies, your website